-Each year we have the Rand Road Run which is now in it's 26th year.
-We offer several student clubs such as chorus, student council, STEAM clubs, chess club, helping hands and more.
+Each year we have the Rand Road Run which is now in it's 30th year.

 Our staff and students have a great respect and openness for nature.
 This is evident when you visit our campus and see our outdoor learning spaces including a butterfly garden, natural area with nature trail, vegetable gardens and composting bins.
 We have been awarded azaleas through WRAL and continue to beautify our campus with community volunteers and twice annual beautification events.

 Rhonda Jones, Principal